sta/websocket-sharp/README.md

 ws.Origin = "http://example.com";
 ```

-And if you would like to send the **Cookies** with the WebSocket connection request to the server, you should set any cookie by using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before connecting, such as the following.
+And also if you would like to send the **Cookies** with the WebSocket connection request to the server, you should set any cookie by using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before connecting, such as the following.

 ```csharp
 ws.SetCookie (new Cookie ("name", "nobita"));